Ottermad/ottermad.github.io/_posts/2021-09-05-Introduction-to-Kafka.md

 Events (also called messages) in Kafka are the pieces of data you write.
 Each event belongs to a topic.
 In our previous example, our events that correspond to a user updating their email could belong to a `user_email_updated` topic.

 Within a topic, events are split into partitions.
 Each event belong to one partition.
 Partitions have two key properties:
-* They're ordered - within in partition all events are stored and read in a consistent order
+* They're ordered - within a partition all events are stored and read in a consistent order
 * They're replicated - we'll cover this below.

 ## Replication